vega/altair/README.md

 specification.

 Actual plotting code is done by renderers that are provided by other plotting libraries.
-For the purpose or prototyping, we are shipping a Matplotlib rendered in Altair.
+For the purpose or prototyping, we are shipping both a Matplotlib renderer and a simple embeddable HTML renderer in Altair.

 ## Testing